clintmod/macprefs/README.md

 ## Todo

-- Backup and restore `/Library/Preferences` (e.g. PowerManagement).
-Requires sudo.
+- [x] Backup and restore `/Library/Preferences` (e.g. PowerManagement)
-- Backup and restore shared lists `~Library/Application Support/com.apple.sharedfilelist`
+- [ ] Backup and restore shared lists `~Library/Application Support/com.apple.sharedfilelist`
-- Write a util to generate a `bash` script of `defaults write` commands by diffing a new user account against the owned account.
+- [ ] Write a util to generate a `bash` script of `defaults write` commands by diffing a new user account against the owned account

 ## Problems